paulothaylam/DataPlotCSV/README.md

 # DataPlotCSV
-A easy and best form to see your orders to month and years in a simple chart figure <br>
+An easy and best form to see your orders to month and years in a simple chart figure <br>
-Make in python using the framework pyplot, this program was made for facility your produtivity and make best decisions in your enterprise
+Make in python using the framework pyplot, this program was made for facilitate your productivity and make best decisions in your enterprise

 # Description
-Thats project get csv files and "transform" the information in a 2 types of chart, circle chart, and bar chart <br>
+This project reads CSV files and "transform" 2 types of charts: pie chart, and bar chart <br>
 Is recomended use the circle chart for the products sales in years example:

 | Most Order Items: | --- | Min and Max order of apple in months: |